TheStig294/100-more-randomats-pack-1/README.md

 _ttt_randomat_recoil_ - Default: 1 - Whether this randomat is enabled\
 _randomat_recoil_max_ - Default: 15 - Maximum Magnitude a gun can change someone's velocity by.\
 _randomat_recoil_mul_ - Default: 6 - Recoil velocity multiplier

+# Randomats made by "Malivil"
+**The mod these randomats come from: [Steam Workshop::TTT Randomat 2.0 for Custom Roles for TTT](https://steamcommunity.com/sharedfiles/filedetails/?id=2055805086)**

+## What did WE find in our pockets?
+Gives everyone the same random buyable weapon\
+Changed name from "What did I find in my pocket?", chooses a random weapon to give to everyone instead.\
+The idea for this event is from [Wasted](https://steamcommunity.com/sharedfiles/filedetails/?id=2267954071)\
+\
+_ttt_randomat_pockets_ - Default: 1 - Whether this randomat is enabled\
+randomat_pockets_blocklist - Default: "" - A list of weapon IDs, separated by commas, that cannot be given out.